farao/elixir-ecc/README.md

-elixir-elliptic-curve
+Elliptic Curve Cryptography (ECC) for Elixir
 =====================

-An elixir module for elliptic curve cryptography (MIT licence).
+An elixir library for elliptic curve cryptography (MIT License).
 You can use it to sign messages and to verify signatures with a public key.

-## Generate public key pair
+### Generate public key pair

 Use an existing elliptic curve public key pair or generate one using openssl (adapt the curve name according to your needs):